Safecast/Tilemap/README.md

 Note that any new layers added must match existing symbology, or it will need to be updated with additional lookup tables in hud_worker.js to perform this action.

 hud.js works by iterating through a batch of one or more URLs representing active layer(s), retrieving the tile specified by the URL from the server, and attempting to find the nearest pixel within a search radius.
 If no match is found, the next tile in the batch is attempted, and so on.
 If a match is found, the RGB colors are matched to a premade lookup table to determine the value and range, with some tolerance given as RGB color matches are often not 100%.

+hud.js is unique among the tilemap modules in that it optionally may call bitstore.js's ShouldLoadTile to improve performance.
+None of the other modules currently reference each other, or really have any external dependencies other than the Google Maps API v3 in most cases.
+In the current implementation, this is performed by retaining a function reference to bitstore.js's proxy in safemap.js.
+It also learns bad URLs, but testing showed this did not improve performance to the same degree as both learning bad URLs and using bitstore.js could.

 hud.js is loaded only on-demand.